cvisionai/tator/doc/front_end_test_procedure.md

 1. Go back to the project detail page and attempt to download annotations for the Images section.
 1. Repeat steps 18-26 on a video.
 1. Perform cut and paste with a localization
+1. Verify selecting a localization with a URL highlights it with the white border
+1. Verify selecting a localization-associated track with a URL highlights it with the white border
+1. Verify deselecting and selecting a localization with mouse clicks changes the color between the colorMap and white
+1. Use the auto frame jump to select entities in the browser.
+Verify the localization is highlighted with white.
+1. Turn off auto frame jump in the entity browser and verify the localization select/deselect works in the canvas.
+1. Perform the above with multi-view

 ### State Related Tests
 1. Perform the following steps to test out state types in a single video